For Students seeking

 W51 "Aliens, Psychics, and Ghosts" Specifics: All students will be required to attend the sections for which they are officially enrolled; no exceptions.
 Because the class is "impacted," If you do not attend the quarter's first lecture AND first discussion section, you are dropped from the class.
 Additionally, no "adds" will be allowed after the second day of lecture.

 No PTE numbers will be issued for ANY reason to students I have not already approved.
 If you are already formally a WAC major (not simply applying or hoping to be), then you are guaranteed a PTE number, which will be sent out in August.
 Please do not attempt to call, reach me via social media, or email me at my private practice regarding UCLA matters, including PTE requests.
+I am self-conscious about writing the following (but I am forced to due to the high number of emails I receive): Please understand that I get dozens and dozens of emails from students either "needing W51" to graduate (no you don't), waiting years to take the course, having seen UFO's and ghosts, or being psychic.
+In that latter case, you already know whether you'll be in the course.

 Letters of Recommendation